Dharanindra

-King Indra seems to continue the builder tradition of his predecessor.
+Saṅgrāmadhanañjaya seems to have continued the builder tradition of his predecessors.
 He continued and completed the construction of Manjusrigrha temple, and according to the Karangtengah inscription (dated 824) responsible for the construction of Venuvana temple, connected to Mendut or probably Ngawen temple.
-He was also probably responsible for the conception, planning and initiate the construction of Borobudur and Pawon temple.
+He was also probably responsible for the conception, planning and initial phase of construction of Borobudur and Pawon temple.